dave45678/ProgrammingFundamentals/github_pages.md

 ###Check out your page
 Congratulations on making it this far.
 Take a moment to browse to your page and check it out.
 You can then send the link to your friends and let them know how smart you are.
 The url for your site is ```http://YOUR_NAME.github.io```.

+###Setting up a custom domain
+You can set up a custom url in for your GitHub Pages site.
+First you need to register the custom domain with a DNS provider.
+And then you need to configure your domain with your DNS provider.

 ###Register a domain
 A domain name allows you to create a customized url for your resume.
 Getting a domain name involves registering the name you want with an organization called ICANN.
 You register the name through a domain name registrar.
 I recommend hover.com.
 Once you choose a name you need to go to the hover.com and pay a registration fee that runs from $10 to $35 for most domain names.

+###Configure your DNS
 Once you register the domain you need to set up an A record to point your new domain to GitHub pages.